swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 1. For regular functions, the argument label will remain unchanged.
 2. The parameter name will be prefixed with an underscore.
 3. The type of the parameter will be the backing property-wrapper type.
-4. A local computed property representing the `wrappedValue` of the innermost property wrapper will be synthesized by the compiler and named per the original, unprefixed parameter name.
-Also, if the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
+4. A local computed property representing the `wrappedValue` of the innermost property wrapper will be synthesized with the same name as the original, unprefixed parameter name.
+If the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the mutability of the setter would be `nonmutating`, or if the wrapper is a reference type.
+The mutability computation is specified below.
 5. If the outermost property wrapper defines a `projectedValue` property, a local computed property representing the outermost `projectedValue` will be synthesized and named per the original parameter name prefixed with a dollar sign (`$`).
-Addtionally, if the outermost `projectedValue` defines a setter, a setter for the local computed property will be synthesized if the `projectedValue` setter is `nonmutating`, or if the wrapper is a reference type.
+If the outermost `projectedValue` defines a setter, a setter for the local computed property will be synthesized if the `projectedValue` setter is `nonmutating`, or if the outermost wrapper is a reference type.

+#### Mutability of composed `wrappedValue` accessors

+The computation for mutability of a wrapped parameter's composed `wrappedValue` accessors will be the same as it is today for wrapped properties.
+The computation starts with the mutability of the outermost wrapper's `wrappedValue` accessor, and then iterates over the chain of composed property wrappers, "composing" the mutability of each `wrappedValue` accessor along the way using the following rules, which are the same for getters and setters:

+* If the next `wrappedValue` accessor is `nonmutating`, then the mutability of the composed accessor is the same as the previous composed getter.
+* If the next `wrappedValue` accessor is `mutating`, then the composed accessor is `mutating` if the previous composed getter _or_ setter is `mutating`, since both are needed to perform a writeback cycle.

+If any of the property wrappers do not define a `wrappedValue` setter, then the wrapped property/parameter does not have a setter.

-### Call site transformation
+### Call-site transformation

 When passing an argument to a function with a property-wrapper parameter using the original argument label with no prefix, the compiler will wrap the argument in a call to `init(wrappedValue:)`.
-This transformation, though, does _not_ apply to closures, because closures are _not_ called with argument labels.
+This transformation does _not_ apply to closures, because closures are not called with argument labels.

+#### Overload resolution of `init(wrappedValue)`

-Since the property wrapper is initialized at the call site, this means that the argument type can impact overload resolution of `init(wrappedValue:)`.
+Since the property wrapper is initialized at the call-site, this means that the argument type can impact overload resolution of `init(wrappedValue:)`.
 For example, if a property wrapper defines overloads of `init(wrappedValue:)` with different generic constraints and that wrapper is used on a function parameter, e.g.:

 ```swift
 @propertyWrapper